5 Tips for Navigating Summer in Eating Disorder Recovery

-With a commitment to yourself and continued healing, you can maintain eating disorder recovery and participate in this season’s celebrations.
+With a commitment to yourself and continued healing, you can maintain eating disorder recovery and participate in this season’s activities.
 Here are some tips for surviving summer with an eating disorder.

 Your eating disorder would love for you to believe diet culture’s tired lies about a “summer body” or “beach body.”
 In these body-shaming messages it may find “proof” that diets and exercise are the key to getting “bikini-ready,” an unfortunate attitude often normalized in our culture.

-Here is where we repeat: Every body is a beach body.
+Here is where it may be helpful to repeat: Every body is a beach body.
 Every body is appropriate for the beach.
-This includes any bodies that have changed during quarantine and those that have not.
 This includes yours, here in “beach season” and otherwise.

 Is the anxiety of wearing a swimsuit or other warm-weather clothing too much?
 Then don’t!
 There’s no need to impose a dress code on yourself every time you step out the door.
 If you’re uncomfortable in shorts or a tank top at this point in your recovery, opt for a favorite t-shirt or lightweight pants instead.

 Prioritize your physical comfort.
 Do your clothes let you breathe without feeling constricted?
 Can you move freely without engaging in body checking?
 How do the fabrics feel against your skin?
 Focus on these markers of comfort rather than the number on the tag or your reflection in the mirror.

 Don’t allow summer plans to interrupt your meal plan.
 Maintain your meal- and snack time structure wherever you are—at home or at a campsite or lake, when lounging around or out exploring nature.